MekhyW/CookieBaker-AI-2/README.md

 # CookieBaker-AI 2

-Langgraph agent application for the Cookiebot and Dynamo projects, designed to enhance their conversational abilities, integrate memory and internet search, enable natural language configuration for chat admins, and foster a unique, self-aware personality.
+Langgraph agent application for the Cookiebot project, designed to enhance their conversational abilities, integrate memory and internet search, enable natural language configuration for chat admins, and foster a unique, self-aware personality.

 ```mermaid
 flowchart TD